By most measures, Cathy Freidinger is living the public school American dream.

 “It’ll be good when we’re judged on growth, because we know every student comes to us at a different starting point,” Vena said.

 Some children come into a school year well behind their peers and others far ahead.
 Setting a single target, as No Child Left Behind calls on states to do, sets a bar hopelessly beyond the reach of the first child while doing nothing to challenge the second, researchers say.

 Northwestern University economist David Figlio told D.C. policymakers in February they should consider a hybrid approach that measures how much each child learns in a given year while continuing the law’s current focus on traditionally disadvantaged groups.

-Superintendent Hill praised No Child Left Behind's emphasis on making progress in all subgroups such as special education students, those from low-income families and those with limited English proficiency.
+Superintendent Hill praised No Child Left Behind's emphasis on making progress in all subgroups such as special education students, those from and those with limited English proficiency.